The Impact of High-Intensity Interval Training (HIIT) on Women's Health

 • Boosts cardiovascular health and endurance

-• Improves insulin sensitivity and hormone balance
+• Improves insulin sensitivity and supports hormone balance

-• Increases
+• Increases post-workout calorie burn (EPOC)

-High Impact Cardio: It’s More Than Just Jumping
+High-Impact Cardio: It's More Than Just Jumping

 HIIT trains your body to: